andrewt3000/howToProgram/readJS.md

 # How to read javascript
-When reading javascript, most code can be grouped into one of the following categories.
-Learning to read and identify these categories is important.
+When reading javascript, most code can be grouped into one of the following fundamental constructs.
+Learning to read and identify these constructs is critical for reading code.
+Each construct has common example code and links to documentation.

 1. variable declaration. (includes function/method parameters)
    `let x;`